sanjogururaj47/solution_take_home_submission/README.md

 python app/amadeus_access_token_refresh.py
 ```

+This will attach the access token to the .env file.
+It expires every 30 mins, so if you encounter an ambiguous error, try running the command again.
+Then restarting the server.

 Remember to activate the virtual environment in the new terminal.

 Then run the server and refresh the webpage: